By Barry Keate

 Good Health and NAC

-The following is largely gleaned from an article on N-acetyl cysteine from the pages of the Life Extension Foundation magazine in May, 2010.
+The following information was largely gleaned from an article on N-Acetyl Cysteine from the Life Extension Foundation magazine in May, 2010.
 The article uses extensive documentation to cite the clinical studies that support their findings.
-Rather than cite all of these, I will provide the link to the article itself, in References below, so interested persons can read the entire article.
 (9)

 There are many other benefits to taking NAC besides noise exposure and ototoxic medications.
 One feature of this supplement has saved thousands of lives in recent years.

 Acetaminophen is the active ingredient in Tylenol and many other over-the-counter pain medications.
-Unfortunately, Tylenol and the like are toxic to the liver.
+Unfortunately, these types of pain relievers can be toxic to the liver.
 Acetaminophen toxicity is the number one cause of acute liver failure in the United States.
-Too much acetaminophen overwhelms the body’s glutathione reserves, which creates widespread and irreversible liver damage.
+Taking too much acetaminophen overwhelms the body’s glutathione reserves, which can create widespread and irreversible liver damage.
 The FDA has approved the use of NAC for treatment of acetaminophen toxicity.
 NAC is nearly 100% effective in protecting the liver when it is given within 8 hours of acute acetaminophen ingestion.